-- Check out the Marketing Your Book There you will find plenty of resources to help you get the word out about yearbook to parents, students and even businesses!
+- Check out the Marketing Your Book You will find plenty of resources to help you get the word out about the yearbook to parents, students and even businesses.

-- Remind parents to buy the yearbook with our Parent Email Program (PEP).
+- Remind parents to buy the yearbook with our Parent Email Program.

 3. We will write better captions.

-Photos are the most-seen element of any yearbook, which makes the blocks of text that accompany them – the captions – essentially the most important text written in the book.
+Photos are the most-seen element of any yearbook, which makes the blocks of text that accompany them – the captions – perhaps the most important text written in the book.

 - The Writing Yearbook Captions That Will Captivate eBook will help your yearbook staff give captions the attention they deserve.

-- Another great resource to help your staff learn to write better captions is the Completing your Copy with Captions and Headlines unit of the Yearbook Suite.
+- Another great resource to help your staff learn to write better captions is the Completing your Copy with Captions and Headlines unit of the Yearbook Suite curriculum.

 4. We will include more students in the yearbook.